Show All Answers

 Assessment is the process of placing value on a property for the purpose of property taxation.
-Reassessment is an update of all real property assessments in the City, conducted by the Assessor to equalize values among taxpayers and to adjust values to current market conditions.
+Reassessment is an update of all real property assessments in the county, conducted by the Assessor to equalize values among taxpayers and to adjust values to current market conditions.

 Under Missouri's Constitution, all assessments for property tax purposes must be based upon market value and be uniform within the same class or subclass of property.

 Over time, the value of property may change, depending upon its nature, location, and other factors.
 Some values change more rapidly than others.
 Reassessment is the only way to be sure that the taxpayer is being taxed fairly, and is taxed the same as other comparable property.

 Reassessed values of real estate are placed on the tax rolls by the Assessor every odd-numbered year (2019, 2021, etc.).
 With over 40,000 parcels in the county, we may not get to all of them every two years.

 For most real estate owners, nothing.
 However, if new construction, rehabilitation or renovation have taken place, the property's market value is adjusted to reflect the added value of the new construction.
 If some type of destruction occurs such as fire or flood the value is then adjusted to reflect the decrease in value.
 The total value is based upon the market conditions as of January 1 of the preceding year.

 No. Exempt real estate includes property owned by governments, and property used as non-profit cemeteries, exclusively for religious worship, for schools and colleges, and for purely charitable purposes.
 However, exemption is not automatic, and it is the responsibility of the property owner to show the property should be exempt from ad valorem taxes.